Swati-jain123/Healthify--Disease--Prediction-System/README.md

 ### Overview

-A simple web application which uses Machine Learning algorithm to predict the heart condition of a person by providing some inputs about the person health like age, gender, blood pressure, cholesterol level etc built using `Flask` and deployed on `Heroku`.
+A simple web application which uses Machine Learning algorithm to predict the health desease condition of a person by providing some inputs about the person health like age,gender and symptoms built using `Flask`.

 ### Motivation